pdebuyl/euroscipy_document/budget.rst

 hundred A2 posters have been printed by the Presses Universitaires de Bruxelles.

-* Total cost: 463.75 euros (6% VAT included).
+* Approximate cost: 500 euros.

 Support of invited speakers
 ===========================

 We encourage the support of invited speakers directly by sponsors.
 This allows us to ease the administration of the conference.
-David Beazley's travel costs are covered by Enthought.
-Eric Jones made his trip to Brussels part of business travels and did not request for expense reimbursment.

 Support of other speakers
 =========================

 The conference builds up on an equal participation: everyone pays the registration fees and supports its own travel.
-One tutorial speaker benefits from expense reimbursment for his plane tickets.
+Support may however be provided to other speakers than the keynote depending on the budget.

 Revenue from registration fees
 ==============================